conor-mccaffrey/pands-project2021/README.md

 The Iris Flower [source = Dr Shahin Rostam, 2020.
 Part 1 - Dataset Analysis.
 [Online].
 [17 March 2021].
 Available from: https://datacrayon.com/posts/machine-learning/ml-with-kaggle/machine-learning-with-kaggle-kernels-part-1/ ]

 ## Introduction
 This README file will serve as both an introduction to Fisher's Iris Dataset and as evidence of the applicability of Python in investigating datasets.
-I also intend to use this README file as a tool, demonstrating my thought process for using certain attributes, methodologies and functions when describing the data.
+I also intend to use this README file as a resource, demonstrating my thought process for using certain attributes, methodologies and functions when describing the data.
 The main goal here is to be able to demonstrate the knowledge I have gained throughout the module and use this knowledge to be able to discern information from the Iris Dataset.

 I have structured the README file as follows: